-Description Saskatchewan Legal Aid Commission, Regina
+Description Saskatchewan Legal Aid Commission, Regina, SK

 The services of private practice lawyers may be used where the Chief Executive Officer of the Commission believes it would better serve the client.